Sarabor/Grafana/README.md

 This is when you want to get a smoother development experience and make use of the Grafana API.

 ### Initial Configuration

-To use the Grafonnet library effectively, I recommend some configuration.

-#### Path to Grafonnet

-Set a environment variable with the path to your Grafonnet Library and call it 'grafonnet'.

 #### Authorization Token